jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*Change Window Managers*](images/Chapter-04/GNOME3/window-manager.png "Change")

-1) Stacking window manager
+1) Stacking window manager - OpenBox
-1) Tiling window manager
+1) Tiling window manager - i3

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
 For example, here would be how to search for the i3 package.